Food riots in the Middle East: Egypt

 Egypt experienced food riots in 1977, 1984 and 2017.

-On Sunday, October 1, 1984 Egyptians in the Kfar el-Dewar industrial outside of Alexandria rioted and fought with police for eight hours.
+On Sunday, October 1, 1984, Egyptians in the Kfar el-Dewar industrial outside of Alexandria rioted and fought with police for eight hours.
 The rioters, who were said to number in the hundreds, "pelted police with stones, overturned carts in the town market, and smashed shop windows," according to one news report.
 The police reported that one person was killed, 13 people were injured, and 40 people (including police) were arrested.

 Jordan

 Food riots hit Jordan in 1989 and 1996.
-At the beginning of 1989, Jordan defaulted on debt payment to the IMF, leading it to introduce price increases between 10-15% In April.
+At the beginning of 1989, Jordan defaulted on debt payment to the IMF, leading it to introduce price increases between 10 and 15% In April.
 That month the unrest began in the southern town of Ma'an before spreading to other cities in the south of Jordan.
 At least four civilians and one off-duty soldier were killed and total casualties reached at least 32 people in what would come to be known as habbat nissan, or the "Squalls of April".
-While the 1989 riots were occurring in Jordan, King Hussein gave an interview with PBS’ Robert MacNeil.
+While the 1989 riots were occurring in Jordan, King Hussein gave an interview with PBS' Robert MacNeil.
 At the time, Hussein stated:

 Lebanon

-Food protests began on Thursday, August 27, 1987 in Beirut and spread to other towns over the next few days.
+Food protests began on Thursday, August 27, 1987, in Beirut and spread to other towns over the next few days.
 Marchers in the southern town of Sidon chanted "We're hungry!
 We want to eat!" and protests were logged by the police in the Eastern Lebanon town of Rasheiye in the Bekaa.